Scholarships and Awards

 Chapter Scholarships for Student Members

-Each spring, the TWU chapter of Phi Kappa Phi makes available four scholarships of $500 each for active student members.
+Each spring, the TWU chapter of Phi Kappa Phi makes available three to four scholarships of $500 each for active student members.
 Applicants are expected to complete all requirements as listed on the application in order to be considered for the awards.

 Chapter Scholarships for Faculty & Staff Members